Income Tax Act 2007

 2. A person who derives non-resident passive income that is a dividend under section GB 1(3) (Arrangements involving dividend stripping) is treated as a filing taxpayer.

-3. The amount of tax referred to in subsection (1) as not withheld is a debt payable by the person to the Commissioner, and is treated as having become due under section RA 10 (When obligations not met).
+3. The amount of tax referred to in subsection (1) as not withheld is a debt payable by person A to the Commissioner, and is treated as having become due under section RA 10 (When obligations not met).

 4. Subsection (2) applies in relation to a non-cash dividend described in section RF 10 as if the amount equal to the amount of tax for the dividend were the amount payable.